 TGah Editor: Change the paragraphs below as follows (#6066):

-Throughout this subclause, a Response Indication of Long Response is signaled by setting the TXVECTOR's parameter RESPONSE_INDICATION to Long Response for non-NDP frames and by setting the Idle Indication field to 1 and the Duration field to 0 for NDP (PS-Poll-)Ack frame.
-A Response Indication of No Response is signaled by setting the TXVECTOR's parameter RESPONSE_INDICATION to No Response for non-NDP frames or by setting the Idle Indication field to 0 and the Duration field to 0 for NDP (PS-Poll-)Ack frame.
-The reception of NDP BlockAck signals a Response Indication of No Response.
-A Response Indication of Normal Response is signaled by setting the TXVECTOR's parameter RESPONSE_INDICATION to Normal Response for non-NDP frames.
+Throughout this subclause, an S1G STA signals a Response Indication of Long Response by setting the TXVECTOR's parameter RESPONSE_INDICATION to Long Response for non-NDP frames and by setting the Idle Indication field to 1 and the Duration field to 0 for NDP (PS-Poll-)Ack frames.
+The S1G STA signals a Response Indication of No Response by setting the TXVECTOR's parameter RESPONSE_INDICATION to No Response for non-NDP frames or by setting the Idle Indication field to 0 and the Duration field to 0 for NDP (PS-Poll-)Ack frames.
+The S1G STA signals a Response Indication of Normal Response by setting the TXVECTOR's parameter RESPONSE_INDICATION to Normal Response for non-NDP frames.